Home/Early Childhood Issue Areas/Racial Equity, Diversity & Inclusion

 We manage a resource library of videos, articles, and training aimed at antiracist parenting, anti-bias training for early childhood educators and equitable advocacy for policymakers.

+Our professional development offerings are rooted in diversity-informed practice, which promotes the ability of professionals to respect families’ beliefs and traditions while meeting their unique needs.
 Through our role within the National Center on Early Childhood Development, Teaching, and Learning, we focus on the development and implementation of equitable practices in Head Start and Early Head Start settings nationwide.
 Additionally, our State of Babies Yearbook is a comprehensive, critical tool for advocates to use in showing how race impacts every aspect of a child’s future.

 Young children will not fall behind, and the country will be stronger if we offer parents and caregivers a safety net… Justice for children and families is the communal face of love.